What is a checksum?

-Checksums work by giving the party on the receiving end information about the transmission to make sure that the full range of data is fully delivered.
+Checksums work by giving the party on the receiving end information about the transmission to ensure that the full range of data is delivered.
 The checksum value itself is typically a long string of letters and numbers that act as a sort of fingerprint for a file or set of files to indicate the number of bits included in the transmission.

-If the checksum value calculated by the end user is even slightly different from the original checksum value of the file, it can alert all parties in the transmission that the file was corrupted or tampered with by a third party.
-From there, the receiver can investigate what went wrong or try re-downloading the file.
+If the checksum value the user calculates is even slightly different from the checksum value of the original file, it can alert all parties in the transmission that the file was corrupted or tampered with by a third party, such as in the case of malware.
+From there, the receiver can investigate what went wrong or try downloading the file again.

-The common protocols used to determine checksum numbers are the transmission control protocol (TCP) and the user diagram protocol (UDP).
+The common protocols used to determine checksum numbers are Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 TCP is typically more reliable for tracking transmitted packets of data, but UDP may be beneficial to avoid slowing down transmission time.

-While checksum values that do not match can signal something went wrong during transmission, a few factors can cause this to happen, such as:
+While checksum values that don't match can signal something went wrong during transmission, a few factors can cause this to happen, such as the following: